 Marine aquaculture in the United States contributes to seafood supply, supports commercial fisheries, restores habitat and at-risk species, and maintains economic activity in coastal communities and at working waterfronts in every coastal state.

 Most marine aquaculture production consists of bivalve mollusks such as oysters, clams, and mussels.
 Salmon and shrimp make up most of the rest, but advances in technology and management techniques are making more species available to the American public.

-Aquaculture also supports commercial and recreational fisheries.
-About 40 percent of the salmon caught in Alaska and 80 to 90 percent of those caught in the Pacific Northwest start their lives in hatcheries—adding millions to the commercial fishery.
+By increasing our access to fresh seafood, aquaculture farms support commercial and recreational fisheries.
+About 40 percent of the salmon caught in Alaska and an estimated 70 to 80 percent of those caught in the Pacific Northwest start their lives in hatcheries—adding millions to the commercial fishery.
 Aquaculture is also a tool to restore habitats and species.
 Hatchery stock is used to rebuild oyster reefs, grow wild fish populations, and rebuild threatened and endangered abalone and corals.